-Albatross personalities are the kind of people we admire from afar.
-Spending as many as ten years in the air without ever touching the ground, it's impossible for most animals to imagine what the life of an albatross is like.
+Albatross personalities represent the kinds of people we admire from afar.
+In the wild, they spend as many as ten years in the air without ever touching the ground, so it's impossible for most animals to imagine what the life of an albatross is like.
 Other birds may have some idea, but none have so completely adapted to life in the sky.

-Highly visible but never accessible, albatrosses are often rich and enjoy cruising around town in expensive cars.
-Despite this apparent cry for attention, it's unlikely that albatrosses will exchange more than a few passing words with any given person before moving on to the next destination.
+Highly visible -- but rarely accessible -- albatrosses often accumulate vast wealth, and can be seen cruising around town in expensive cars.
+Despite these apparent cries for attention, it's unlikely that albatrosses will exchange more than a few meaningful words with its colleagues before moving on to its next destination.

-Being able to support this freewheeling lifestyle can make others jealous, but in reality albatrosses are not in control of their own destiny.
-They are neither willing nor able to exert the effort required to change their trajectory, instead relying on the wind to take them where it will.
+Having the resources to support this freewheeling lifestyle often makes other people a little jealous but, in reality, albatrosses are not fully in control of their own destinies.
+They are neither willing nor able to exert the massive effort required to change their trajectories, and passively rely on the winds of fate to take them where it will.

-Those lucky enough to spend time with an albatross may wake up one day to find them gone forever, realizing that they never knew much about them in the first place.
+Those lucky enough to spend quality time with an albatross may wake up one day to find them gone, and realize that they never knew much about them in the first place.
 This is why, that when an albatross finally settles on a mate, it’s almost always with a partner that is as distant and inscrutable as it.

 While they can come off as callous and aloof, the truth is that albatrosses are deeply insecure.
-Several times larger than any other seabird, their huge bill and unwieldy frame mean they are unable to integrate with terrestrial creatures the same way most birds do.
+Several times larger than any other seabird, their huge bills and unwieldy frames mean they are unable to integrate with terrestrial creatures the same way most birds do.
 They may look majestic from the ground, but on the rare occasion that albatrosses deign to mix with terrestrial animal personalities, it immediately becomes apparent that they simply don't fit in

-Albatrosses know this and structure their lives accordingly.
-After all, an 11 foot wingspan is only impressive if you're flying.
+Albatrosses know how awkward they can be, and structure their lives accordingly.
+After all, an 11 foot wingspan is only impressive when you're flying.